Ricky Steamboat

 Richard Henry Blood Sr. (born February 28, 1953), better known by his ring name Ricky "the Dragon" Steamboat, is an American retired professional wrestler currently signed to All Elite Wrestling (AEW).
 He is best known for his work with the American Wrestling Association (AWA), Jim Crockett Promotions (JCP), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF, now WWE).
 Steamboat is regarded as one of the greatest and most influential professional wrestlers of all time.

 In JCP and WCW, he was a one-time NWA World Heavyweight Champion, a four-time United States Heavyweight Champion, a four-time World Television Champion, a 12-time World Tag Team Champion (eight under the WCW banner, one (though unofficial) under the NWA banner, and three under the Mid-Atlantic banner), and a two-time Mid-Atlantic Heavyweight Champion.
 In the WWF/E, Steamboat was a one-time Intercontinental Heavyweight Champion and was inducted into the WWE Hall of Fame in 2009.

 Early life

-Richard Henry Blood born on February 28, 1953 in West Point, New York, to a Japanese American mother and a white father.
+Richard Henry Blood was born on February 28, 1953, in West Point, New York, to a Japanese American mother and a white father.
 He went to high school first in New York and later graduated in 1971 from Boca Ciega High School in Gulfport, Florida, where he was on the amateur wrestling team.
 He was a two-time New York state qualifier and a Florida state champion.